Lung Cancer Research Projects

 Lung Cancer Flagship Projects

 Our research projects address the crucial issues facing lung cancer patients by focusing our largest efforts on the approaches that have near‐term measurable success.
-These research efforts are aimed at enhancing our understanding of the molecular and genomic signatures of the disease and deploying treatment, detection and prevention strategies to end lung cancer.
+Research efforts of the Lung Cancer Moon Shot™ are aimed at enhancing our understanding of the molecular and genomic signatures of the disease and deploying treatment, detection and prevention strategies to end lung cancer.

 Increasing cures for NSCLC and SCLC patients through advancements in immunotherapy and targeted therapy